Women in business

 The phrase women in business refers to female businesspeople who hold positions, particularly leadership in the fields of commerce, business, and entrepreneurship.
 It advocates for their increased participation in business.

 Increased participation of women in business can be important for variation in business development, ideas, and business products.
 Participation also encourages the development of social networks and supports that have positive repercussions for women and for their social environment.

 The status of women in business varies significantly around the world.
 Sometimes a lack of adequate business capital, female education, and training programs in the use of technology can mean women are more constrained by their social and political environment than men.

 History

+Antiquity

-The earliest known well-documented businesswoman is the Sumerian Ama-e whom was involved in various trades and real estate investments (circa 2330 BC).
+The earliest known well-documented businesswoman is the Sumerian Ama-e who was involved in various trades and real estate investments (circa 2330 BC).

 Another example of a well-documented businesswoman is an Assyrian businesswoman of the city of Assur named Ahaha, who operated in the 1800s BC.
 She is known for pursuing the resolution to an issue of financial fraud committed against her.

+Funeral monuments, inscriptions and other archeological remains demonstrate that women could be active within a number of different professions and in the business world: from builders to factory workers, from market salers of anyting from beans to nails to perfumer, business agent and medical doctor.

+The Ancient Roman city of Pompeii, which gives an unusually rich documentation of women's range of professions and business opportunities, gives a number of examples of individual Roman women with a wide range of professions.
+A number of businesswomen are noted among the citizens of Pompeii.

+Among them were Naevoleia Tyche, a former slave, businesswoman and investor, who became rich enough to build a magnificent grave monument; the real estate owner and landlord Julia Felix; the money lender Faustilla; the vine producer Caesia Helpis, whose vine were sold by the female vine merchant Vibia; the fish sauce seller Umbricia Fortunata; the perfumer Gavia Severa; and the very successful Eumachia, who was both the owner of a factory as well as a Priestess and the Benefactor of a professional Guild organization.